ikoHSE/sc-task-1/README.md

 ### Lifehack

-If you try ti display yyour types in the console, you fill get errors.
+If you try to display your types in the console, you will get errors.

 To get rid of the errors you have to add `deriving Show` to the definition like so: